NEODOROTHYMOTHERFUCKER/igounwillingly/README.md

 🌧️ - sometimes i fall asleep while playing (i use an autoclicker) ' -'

-🌧️ - i don't have any DNIs or strict rules, just please be a decent person ;;
+🌧️ - i don't have any DNIs or strict rules, just be a decent person ;;

+tw// medical stuff

+🌧️ - i have heart problems so i'll need to get away from people for a while if i'm too anxious/overwhelmed :( please respect my space if this happens